4lessandrodev/ts-logs/README.md

 ### Log object

 Example generated log.
-The log is a json object with arrays of step object
+The log is a json object with array of step object

 ```json